CA-LoRA: Concept-Aware LoRA for Domain-Aligned Segmentation Dataset Generation: Method

 \paragraph{Training Label Generator} We train an additional lightweight label generator following DatasetDM~\cite{datasetdm} to produce a segmentation label corresponding to the image.
 First, given the real image $x$ from the training set, we add noise to the real image $x$ to synthesize noisy image $x_t$.
 Then, we extract multi-scale generative features (feature maps $\gF$, cross-attention maps $\gA$) from the T2I generator $\epsilon_\theta (x_t, c, t)$, which contain lots of semantic information~\cite{zhang2021datasetgan,wu2023diffumask,khani2023slime}.
 Last, the Mask2Former-shaped~\cite{mask2former} label generator receives the generative features $\gF, \gA$ and predicts the label maps as illustrated in Stage 3 of \Cref{fig:1_intro_overview}.
 In summary, the entire process can be encapsulated by the text-to-(image-and-label) generator, denoted as $\Phi_\text{T2(I,L)}$.

-However, a significant domain gap exists between the training and generated images, as shown in \Cref{fig:1_intro_motivation}.
-This difference results in generative features at inference exhibiting significantly different statistics from those at training, which in turn degrades the performance of the label generator.
-Unlike DatasetDM~\cite{datasetdm}, we train the label generator using the fine-tuned T2I model with CA-LoRA.
-Since fine-tuning the T2I model on training images significantly reduces the domain gap, the label generator receives generative features at inference time that are statistically similar to those at training time, leading to a substantial improvement in image-label alignment.
+\paragraph{Reducing Domain Gap in Generative Feature} Importantly, a notable domain gap exists between the training images and the generated images from the pretrained T2I models, as shown in \Cref{fig:1_intro_motivation}.
+This discrepancy leads to a domain gap in the generative features at inference, whose statistics differ substantially from those at training, thereby \textit{degrading the performance of the label generator.} Unlike DatasetDM~\cite{datasetdm}, we train the label generator using the \textit{fine-tuned T2I model with CA-LoRA.} Fine-tuning the T2I model on the training images greatly reduces this domain gap, allowing the label generator to receive generative features at inference that are statistically consistent with those seen during training, which in turn results in a substantial improvement in image-label alignment.

-\paragraph{Generating Diverse Dataset} Lastly, we introduce a method to generate diverse image-label pairs by modifying text prompts.
-Generating adverse weather conditions (\eg, foggy, night-time) is crucial for improving domain generalization in urban-scene segmentation, as described in DGInStyle~\cite{jia2023dginstyle}.
-To achieve this, we append weather conditions to the default prompt, \eg, ``photorealistic first-person urban street view'' to ``... in foggy weather'', as illustrated in Stage 4 of \Cref{fig:1_intro_overview}.
-However, as shown in \Cref{fig:1_intro_motivation}, fine-tuning T2I models with the original LoRA often leads to overfitting to undesired concepts from the source dataset (\eg, clear-day style from Cityscapes~\cite{cityscapes}) and compromises controllability over textual augmentation.
-In contrast, our CA-LoRA fine-tunes only the viewpoint-sensitive weights, enabling selective learning of viewpoint concepts while preserving the T2I model's text adherence in style augmentation.
+\paragraph{Generating Diverse Image-Label Paired Dataset} Generating adverse weather or light conditions (\eg, foggy, night-time) is crucial for improving domain generalization in urban-scene segmentation, as described in DGInStyle~\cite{jia2023dginstyle}.
+To achieve this, we append weather conditions as illustrated in Stage 4 of \Cref{fig:1_intro_overview}.
+However, fine-tuning T2I models with the original LoRA often leads to overfitting to undesired concepts from the source dataset (\eg, clear-day style) and compromises controllability over textual augmentation.
+In contrast, our CA-LoRA fine-tunes only the viewpoint-aware layers, enabling selective learning of viewpoint concepts while preserving the T2I model's text adherence in style augmentation.
 This capability plays a critical role in generating diverse image-label pairs.
-Additionally, we vary class names in the prompt (\eg, ``... with car, person, etc.'').
-In summary, the generation prompts are formulated as $c_\text{Gen} =$ \textit{``Photorealistic first-person urban street view with [class names] in [weather condition].''}.
-Now, the generated diverse dataset is utilized together with the real dataset to train segmentation models.
+Also, we vary class names in the prompt (\eg, ``... with car, person, etc.'') to provide additional diversity.
+In summary, the generation prompts are formulated as $c_\text{Gen} =$ \textit{``Photorealistic first-person urban street view with [class names] in [weather].''}.